juanmartin8a/juanmartin8a/README.md

-I write shitty open-source code to prevent the machines from overtaking us (not on purpose)
+I write shitty code to prevent the machines from overtaking us (not on purpose)